Every day counts: school attendance

 Participating in school every day gives teenagers the best chance of achieving their goals.
 A student’s level of school attendance is a major influence on their achievement.

 Educational aspirations are strong predictors of educational outcomes.
 Talk to your teen about their goals and the role schooling will have in achieving them.
 Your teen may not be aware of the impact that missing school can have in the long term.
 Having conversations about the importance of going to school every day will show them you value education.

-One of the best ways to encourage your child to go to school every day is to talk about school in a positive way.
-Tell your child it is important that they go to school, even on special days like their birthday or the last day of term.
-Occasionally, your child may need to stay home from school—they might be sick, or there might be serious family matters you have to attend to (such as a funeral).
-While these kinds of events are unavoidable, other events such as shopping trips, holidays, visiting family and friends, or appointments such as haircuts can be scheduled out of school hours.
+Having an established evening and morning routine can provide structure to ensure assignments are completed and your teenager arrives at school on time.
+Occasionally, your teen may need to stay home from school—they might be sick, or there might be personal or serious family matters you have to attend to (such as a funeral).
+While these kinds of events are unavoidable, other events such as shopping trips, holidays, visiting family and friends, or appointments can be scheduled out of school hours.

-- Avoid taking your child away for holidays during the school term.
+- Avoid taking your teenager away for holidays during the school term.

 - If your teen seems anxious about going to school, talk to them to find out why.